The Happiest Place on Earth has many magical areas throughout, but I decided to put them head to head and determine which land is the best one.

 3. Galaxy’s Edge

 I am not a Star Wars fan in the slightest.
 I’ve never seen a single film and it just isn’t an interest of mine.
 But I have to commend Galaxy’s Edge for simply being so masterfully crafted.
-Not only is the theming brilliant, but the change from Disneyland proper to this area is so immersive, you’d forget about every other land.
+Not only is the theming brilliant, but the change from Disneyland proper to this area is so immersive that you forget about every other land.
 That paired with the innovation behind the rides makes this a stellar land.

 2. New Orleans Square